Dr. Budwig’s Diet & Protocol (3)

 Compare that to the level in pills, and keep in mind that natural is better quality and one would likely require less for the same effect.

-There are a number of reasons why I prefer to get it from deep green vegetables rather than from pills.
-It is always better to get your nutrients from food.
-For instance you can overdose on vitamin K pills and not on vit.
-K from foods.
-Fresh organic green vegetables give you a world of other goodies.
 The osteoporosis that you may want to guard against with pills is also guarded against with foods.
 And in addition you are getting high quality calcium/magnesium and other minerals with it.
 If you consider the very high level of vitamin K in Kale for example, as well as the minerals, vitamins A,B,C, etc. you would wonder why pills instead of food?
 In any case, if you do the Budwig Diet, you have to get away from thinking pills and switch to natural.
 It is VERY IMPORTANT.
 Every bit helps.

-See below-quoted excerpt from the article “Flax Seed Oil Actually Increases Prostate Cancer While Fish Oil Decreases It” found at mercola.com/2004/jul/21/flax_seed_oil.htm:
+See below-quoted excerpt from the article "flaxseed Oil Actually Increases Prostate Cancer While Fish Oil Decreases It" found at mercola.com/2004/jul/21/flax_seed_oil.htm:

-A recent study of about 47,000 men has found the ALA omega-3 fatty acids stimulate the growth of prostate tumors in men.
+"A recent study of about 47,000 men has found the ALA omega-3 fatty acids stimulate the growth of prostate tumors in men.
 Of the men monitored over 14 years, some 3,000 struggled with prostate cancer and about one in seven were suffering from the advanced stages of the disease.

 Researchers found men who were suffering from advanced prostate cancer had higher quantities of ALA from non-animal as well as meat and dairy sources.